Norte-Development/ialex-convex/docs/database-schema.md

 ## Node-only Firestore Access

 Firestore access is isolated to `convex/functions/legalDb.ts`, which uses the `'use node'` directive.
 All other Convex functions remain browser-safe and do not use Node.js APIs.
 Do NOT re-export node-only functions (like `fetchLegalDb`) from `index.ts` or `myFunctions.ts`.
 Import them directly from their files if needed.

+---

+## UI Components

+- **CaseThreadSelector**: A shadcn-based dropdown UI for selecting and creating chat threads within a case, integrated in the case sidebar.
+(UI only, no backend logic yet)